emads22/Notebook-Generator/README.md

 # PDF Document Generator

-### This is a simple PDF Document Generator that genarates a notebook.
+### This is a simple PDF Generator that generates a notebook document relative certain topics.